Nano Banana ProPrompting Guide

 Talk to the model as if you were briefing a human artist.
 Use proper grammar and descriptive adjectives.

-✅ Good: "A cinematic wide shot of a futuristic sports car speeding through a rainy Tokyo street at night.
-The neon signs reflect off the wet pavement and the car's metallic chassis."
+"A cinematic wide shot of a futuristic sports car speeding through a rainy Tokyo street at night.
+The neon signs reflect off the wet pavement."

 Vague prompts yield generic results.
 Define the subject, the setting, the lighting, and the mood.